christian-miljkovic/alfred/README.md

 ## Next Feature Steps

-1. Collect birthday
+1. Constants Text
-  - Don't ask for friends birthday if their birthday is already saved
+  - Check that link to website works
+  - See if you can add a link to new message within constant message
 2. Remember messages for next day

 ### Extra To-Do's